 Why this programme?

-The programme is offered in Uppsala.
-All courses are taught in English, where very good knowledge of the English language is a prerequisite to benefit from the programme.
+The programme is offered in Uppsala and all courses are taught in English.
 The programme follows a fixed study route, which means that courses must be taken in the prescribed order.

 You should submit a copy of your GMAT test results on www.universityadmissions.se and the test centre should also send the test results directly to Uppsala University.
 If you apply for more than one programme at Uppsala University you only need to submit your test results once.
 The deadline for receipt of supporting documentation is 1 February.
 Please note that it might take up to 20 days for your Official Score Report to be available to us.
 We only look at the GMAT total score.
 The test results must not be older than five years on the last day for application.